serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 Go ahead and run this in the Playground.
 Then run a mutation in a different tab to create a few `Items`.

-If you only care about a subset of events, you can use the sophisticated filter api to narrow down the events that are triggered.
-For the Serverless Webshop we want to be notified only when a `Customers` credit card has been successfully charged:
+If you only care about a subset of events, you can use the sophisticated filter API to narrow down the events that result in subscription triggers.
+For the Serverless Webshop we want to be notified only when a `Customer`'s credit card has been successfully charged:

 ```graphql
 subscription {